-(i) Hotel • Method of costing used in hotel is Operating Costing . • The rate for unit of cost used is per room, per day or per half day or per bed for costing. (ii) Toy- Making • Method of costing used in toy making industry is Unit Costing/Batch Costing . (iii) Steel • The method of costing used in steel company is Process Costing . • The unit of cost used in costing is the percentage of output on the basis of the some factory of administrative overhead etc. (iv) Ship Building • The method of costing used in ship buildings is Contract Costing . • The unit cost or per unit used for ship building is Project or Unit.
+Method Unit 1.
+Hotel Method of costing used in hotel is Operating Costing.
+The rate for unit of cost used is per room, per day or per half day or per bed for costing.
+2. Toy- Making Method of costing used in toy making industry is Unit Costing/Batch Costing.
+The unit of cost used in toy making industry is per unit of output of toy or per batch.
+3. Steel The method of costing used in steel company is Process Costing.
+The unit of cost used in costing is the percentage of output on the basis of the some factory or administrative overhead etc. 4.
+Ship Building The method of costing used in ship buildings is Contract Costing.
+The unit cost or per unit used for ship building is Project or Unit.